Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

   </div>

+| The Calls In Progress API is used for getting information and setting custom data values during a call.
+Calls become available
+ via the api as soon as they are transferred to the campaign's destination.
+Once the call is complete, it is no longer available via the API.
-The Calls In Progress API is accessible using the API credentials generated on the platform.
+| This API is accessible using the API credentials generated on the platform.

 Find Calls in Progress
 ------------------------